OleksiyM/grokchat/README.md

 *   The application assumes OpenAI API compatibility for chat completions (`/v1/chat/completions`) and model listing (`/v1/models`).
 *   Basic Error handling is implemented, but can always be improved.
 *   Streaming responses are NOT implemented in this version.
-*   Present some issurs with formatting markdown in the chat.
+*   There are some issues with formatting markdown in the chat.
-*   Present some issurs with layout on the some devices.
+*   There are some issues with layout on certain devices.
-*
+*   Contributions and bug reports are welcome via GitHub issues and pull requests.